Maurice Papon: Early career

 After entering public service at the age of 20, Papon was quickly promoted.
 During the second Cartel des gauches, in February 1931, he worked in the cabinet of the Minister of Air, Jean-Louis Dumesnil.
 He was named in the Ministry of Interior in July 1935 before he became chief of staff of the deputy director of departmental and communal affairs, in January 1936, under Maurice Sabatier.

 In June 1936, during the Popular Front government, he was attached to the cabinet of Radical-Socialist François de Tessan, the vice-state secretary to the presidency of the council as well as a friend of his father.
 He became a member of the Ligue d'action universitaire républicaine et socialiste, a Radical-Socialist youth group; Pierre Mendès France was also a member.

-In Camille Chautemps's government, François de Tessan was appointed as sub-state secretary to Foreign Affairs and selected Papon as his parliamentary attaché in March 1938.